EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ```

 Should be pretty self explanatory at this point.
 In this case, we expose two ports, one for HTTP and another for HTTPS.
 Our .NET 5 Web API works with both so that's why we specify them here.
-This configuration says that the service should expose port `30000` and send traffic to port `5000` on the container.
-Likewise, Traffic comming into the cluster from the outside world into port `30001` will be sent to port `5001` in the container.
+This configuration says that the service should expose port `30000` and send traffic that comes into that port from the outside world into port `5000` on the container.
+Likewise, outside traffic coming to port `30001` will be sent to port `5001` in the container.

 Save that file as `web-service.yaml` and we're ready to apply the changes: